 It can be difficult to listen properly to what is going on for others when you are feeling low yourself.
 However, making the effort to hear the other person’s point of view is vital to maintaining good relationships.

-This also shows the person that you are really listening.
+This shows the person that you are really listening, and care enough to make sure you’ve got it right.

 Summarise what the other person has said before you respond.
 If the other person feels like you have been open to hearing their point of view, they are more likely to be open to hearing yours too.